m0zgen/bench-dns/README.md

 # BENCH DNS

-Simple script fro DNS upload testing.
+Simple script for DNS upload / requests processing tests.
 Written in Go.

+Allow to observe static on the DNS servers, such as - errors, speed of response, cache, requests blocking, cache and etc.

 ## Features